Eco-Retina/Eco-Retina/ReadMe.md

 You'll find the python code of the algorithm (`eco-retinaV2`, which requires `utils.py` to work), the python code of the GUI (Graphical User Interface) and an `.exe` file to use directly the GUI.

-## Credits

-This version was developed by **Jules BERNADAC** and **Maxime ELEK** during a summer internship (2026).
-It is based on the work and under the direction of **professor Teodosio Perez Amaral**.

-It is the second version of both the code and the GUI, the previous one by Javier Capilla can be found here: [https://github.com/jcapilla780/Eco-RETINA/](https://github.com/jcapilla780/Eco-RETINA/)

 ## What's new